Natalee777/Documentation-Test-Task-nobl9/README.md

-# How to fork, clone & push your changes using git command line on a Mac
+# How to fork, clone push & merge your changes using git command line on a Mac
 ## GitHub login
 * Sign in to your [GitHub](https://github.com/login) Account.
 If you’ve never used GitHub before, get a [GitHub](https://github.com) Account
 * Copy and Paste the following public repository URL into your Browser: